Andrea has a background in Myers-Briggs and Western astrology. She mostly writes about relationships.

 When we look at Sagittarius, we notice that people born under this sign have a keen eye for knowledge.
 They do well in school and often don't have to work too hard at it.
 The mutability of Jupiter makes it easy to learn things and not feel too tied down by any one subject.
 A strong influence from Jupiter will push people to explore and improve their skills.

 Jupiter is in transit in each sign for about 12 to 13 months.
-You will likely have the same Jupiter sign with someone if you were born close together.
+You will likely have the same Jupiter sign as someone if you were born close together.

 Facts About the Planet Jupiter